ErickJMenezes/laravel-query-augment/README.md

 ```

 ## How is this witchcraft working?
 You probably noticed the `addSelectCase` method in the example above.
-Actually, this method is not invoked.
+Actually, the closure passed to `addSelectCase` method is not invoked.
 The package compiles the source code inside the closure into a MySQL `CASE` statement.
 It sounds crazy, but it works!

 The transpiled code looks something like: